habiblawal1/NFT-Ticket-Application/README.md

 Redux is a pattern and library for managing and updating application state, using events called "actions"

 Redux helps you manage "global" state - state that is needed across many parts of your application.

+//TODO - Current error check for if logged in works fine but really it should be for only when doing something that requires a signature.
+Should find a way to use global state to check login